chrsm/Yuescript/doc/docs/doc/README.md

 </pre>
 </YueDisplay>

 It is worth noting the order of the case comparison expression.
-The case’s expression is on the left hand side.
-This can be useful if the case’s expression wants to overwrite how the comparison is done by defining an eq metamethod.
+The case's expression is on the left hand side.
+This can be useful if the case's expression wants to overwrite how the comparison is done by defining an eq metamethod.

 ### Table Matching